-Eastern, Oakland universities defend tuition hikes to lawmakers
+Eastern, Oakland universities defend tuition hikes

 Lansing — Lawmakers hinted Thursday at revising how Michigan contains the cost of college tuition after two universities approved tuition and fee hikes that are more than double a target included in the state budget.

 “The Legislature’s really going to take a look at universities gaming the system,” Sen. Tonya Schuitmaker, chairwoman of the Senate’s higher education budget subcommittee, told reporters after a joint hearing with the House.

 The leaders of Eastern Michigan and Oakland universities went before the panels to defend their respective 7.8 percent and 8.5 percent tuition and fee increases instituted over the summer.

 Exceeding the 3.2 percent tuition increase limit outlined in the budget, to which 13 other state universities adhered, means the schools will not qualify for increased state funding in the fiscal year that starts next week — $1 million for Eastern, $1.2 million for Oakland.
 But they will collect 10 times more than the lost boost in aid through their tuition and fee hikes.

 Eastern interim President Kim Schatzel apologized for not notifying legislators in advance of the university’s tuition increase announcement.
 But she said with the higher-than-expected hike, the school’s tuition and fees of $10,417 for freshmen still rank 13th lowest among 15 state universities, its reserves of roughly $30 million are lower than 13 other schools and students continue to benefit from an initiative that froze tuition, mandatory fees and housing rates in the 2010-11 academic year.